-- Facilitate housing stabilization once homeless people secure permanent housing and prevent atrisk persons from losing their housing. - Create First Entry/One-Stop Center to ensure coordination of services for homeless persons. - Broaden wrap-around services and increase capacity of existing services for homeless individuals and low-income families. - Provide life skills, mentoring, job training and placement, budgeting workshops, crisis management, and other supportive services to facilitate a stable way of life.
+- Facilitate housing stabilization once homeless people secure permanent housing and prevent atrisk persons from losing their housing. - Create First Entry/One-Stop Center to ensure coordination of services for homeless persons. - Broaden wrap-around services and increase capacity of existing services for homeless individuals and low-income families. - Provide life skills, mentoring, job training and placement, budgeting workshops, crisis management, and other supportive services to facilitate a stable way of life. - Support non-profit service providers that offer self-sufficiency training, medical care, mental health counseling, case management, and other activities to prevent and reduce homelessness. - Assist the Down East Coalition to Eliminate Homelessness, as the lead agency for the Continuum of Care, in their efforts to improve coordination between service providers.

-Additionally, the City will utilize the following strategies to increase the supply of permanent supportive housing for the homeless:
+Additionally, the City of Goldsboro will utilize the following strategies to increase the supply of permanent supportive housing for the homeless: